 Some people like to add a touch of whimsy to their gardens.
-Some add wooden sculptures to their garden, placed to look like they came from the plants themselves.
+Some add wooden sculptures to their garden to look like they came from the plants themselves.
 Others put animal statues or mobiles in weird places to look like the landscape.
-Another way is to add a rustic look by adding planters made from tree stumps themselves.
+Another way is to add a rustic look by adding planters made from tree stumps.
 These planters add a natural look, giving another level to the garden while looking like they grew out of the ground itself.

 The stumps are petrified wood, aged wood where minerals have replaced the tree cells over time.
 The minerals copy the original plant's look, turning the tree to stone over a process that can take decades, if not centuries.
-Because the petrified wood is so brittle, carving the trees into planters must be done very carefully.
+Because the petrified wood is so brittle, carving the trees into planters must be carefully done.
 Another option is to take the stump of an old enough tree, usually forty or fifty years old, and carve out the center.
-Although those stumps are not as hard or heavy, like the petrified kind, You can use them for much the same use; they tend to rot over time and become a more literal part of the surroundings.
+Although those stumps are not as hard or heavy as the petrified kind, You can use them for much the same use; they tend to rot over time and become a more literal part of the surroundings.

 After the stump has been found and carved, it can then be used for some different uses.
 Petrified wood stumps have been used as the base of fountains or small fish ponds, making for some exciting lawn ornaments.